caseymorris61/caseymorris61.github.io/_posts/2019-10-07-photo-booth.markdown

 tags: project
 ---

-This post details the DIY photobooth I created using a RaspberryPi 3B and set up at my wedding, and one other wedding so far.
-I found the development and testing of this project was the best part of the wedding planning by far!
+This post details the DIY photobooth I created using a RaspberryPi and debuted up at my wedding!
+It has been contracted for one other wedding as of this writing.
+I found the development and testing of this project was the best part of the wedding planning!

 ## Design Overview
 Photobooths at weddings/parties started to become trendy as far as I was aware around 2016.
-When I first looked into the cost of renting one of these, I was shocked that the could cost between $500 and $1000!
+When I first looked into the cost of renting one of these, I was shocked that they could cost between $500 and $1000!
 Like any engineer, I decided this was ridiculous and I could make one for far less money.

 The raspberry pi and camera module were a logical choice for a custom photobooth at a low cost.
-The biggest question for me was "What was the best way to take the picture? and How should the users get the picture?."
-After a few iterations using a remote, Amazon Echo, among other things, below is the result I implemented.
+The biggest question for me was "What was the best way to take the picture?" and "How should the guests get a copy of picture?."
+After a few iterations using a remote, Amazon Echo, among other things, below is the final result I implemented.

 ![Overview](/assets/images/photobooth_overview.png)

-To start the photobooth countdown clock, the user texted the word "Snap" to a specific number.
+To start the photobooth countdown clock, the guest texted the word "Snap" to a specific number.
 I used the Twilio platform to receive these text messages and forward them to the Rasperry Pi hosting a Python Flask application.
-This python app then was responsible for taking the picture, uploading the photo to a Google Drive, and responding to the user with a text containing the link to the photo.
+This python app then was responsible for taking the picture, uploading the photo to a Google Drive, and responding to the guest with a text containing the link to the photo.
 A proof of concept video made during development is shown below.

 <video width="480" height="320" controls="controls" muted="muted" preload="auto">
   <source src="/assets/videos/photoboothdemo.mp4" type="video/mp4">